teguono/ekreb-teguono/README.md

 Reflection:

-It was pretty nice building out this website.
+It was a great experience building out this website.
 I used React for frontend and Node.js + Express + CORS + axios for backend.

 I used the Heroku Random Word API because it was the easiest to interact with and they provided pretty straightforward instructions in the docs.